susanmeerdink/ASTER-Spectral-Library/README.md

 See Metadata_Template for a csv format.
 Each row is a samples's metadata, while each column is a metadata field Also see Example_Metadata.csv

+## Input Ancillary Data Format
+See Example_Ancillary.csv for example format.
+The first column of ancillary data must be Additional Information with a value of TRUE or FALSE for each sample (aka row).
+In addition, Name, Type, Class, Genus, Species, Sample No., and Owner must also be included for proper naming of ancillary data file.
+This file is to include ANY information that did not fit into the ASTER/ECOSTRESS metadata fields.
+You can have as much additional text and values as neccessary.
+Each column of ancillary data will be a new row in the ancillary text file.

 ### Metadata Fields:
 	* The numbering donates which line the metadata values can be found
 	1. Name